dbrll/ra-utils/README.md

 **Perform a survey**

-Use a while loop that will:
+Use a for loop that will:
 - Acquire samples to a file (ideally sitting on a RAMdisk):

 `for i in $(seq 1 1024); do rtl_sdr (...)`